A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

-To resolve the paradox, it is necessary to consider the exchange of information quantities and the existence of memory \citep{Sagawa+Ueda13InBook,Sagawa22Book}.
-The information quantity is precisely called mutual information \citep[e.g.,][]{Cover+Thomas05Book}, which is an indicator of the nonlinear correlation between subsystems.
+To resolve the paradox, it is necessary to consider the exchange of information quantities and the existence of memory \citep{Sagawa+Ueda13InBook}.
 The memory, also called the demon, is a subsystem that performs measurement and feedback control.
 The other subsystem is the particle within the box and is referred to as the particle.
 We denote the states of the demon and the particle by $X$ and $Y$ and their realizations by lowercase letters $x$ and $y$, respectively.
 The variables $X$ and $Y$ are discrete, reflecting the particle position being either on the left or right.
 We first derive the second law of information thermodynamics and then consider the Szilard engine again.
-More detailed discussions can be found in textbooks \citep{Peliti+Pigolotti21Book,Shiraishi23Book}.